ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 A few words about the choreography: a challenge for the coordination of movement and music.
 Certainly not that easy for everyone, but by now even I think, yes great, that's good, it trains the senses and the body.
 And it is fun.

 I consider it a gift for me to be able to be there, and I would like to take this opportunity to say THANK YOU to everyone for the great choir work.
-And I'm happy that on Sunday I don't think about the upcoming workday, but rather with great ANTICIPATION about REHEARSAL.
+And I'm happy that on Sunday I don't think about the upcoming workday, but rather with great ANTICIPATION about REHÖRSAL.

 ![](https://res.cloudinary.com/ways-choir/image/upload/v1677860397/Rehoersal-Feb-2023.jpg)